abeasock/Developing_Data_Products/Documentation.md

 1. An average price of the selected wine type in the selected region
 2. The average points of the selected wine type in the selected region within the selected price range

+**Important Note**: If either of the calculations render "No Matches", please select different criteria.

 It also provides a table of wines filtered by the user's selected criteria.
 The variables included in this table: